-Daily Admission/Release Arrival Procedures: Upon entering the parents/designated representative will swipe their child into the Child and Youth Management System (CYMS) at the front desk before proceeding to their child's classroom.
+Daily Admission/Release Arrival Procedures: Upon entering the CYS facility, parents/designated representative will swipe their child into the Child and Youth Management System (CYMS) at the front desk before proceeding to their child's classroom.
 Under no circumstance will the parent/designated representative move beyond the front desk without first swiping in.
 After swiping in at the front desk, the parent/designated representative may proceed to the classroom.
 Upon entering the classroom, the parent/designated representative will sign the child in, annotating his/her name, time and signature.
 School- age children may be swiped in by their parent/designated representative or the child/youth will key their personal identification number (PIN) into CYMS, and the parent/designated representative will then sign the child/youth in, as above.
 Middle School/Teens (MST) youth participate in an open recreation program, which means they are allowed to enter and depart the facility without a parent/designated representative.
 MSTs will swipe their key fob or enter their PIN and sign in before they may participate in the CYS program.
-Please provide accurate phone numbers where you can be reached in the event of an emergency that day.
 Parents remain responsible for the safety and guidance of their children until they are greeted by the caregiver.